 The selection process for each MBA cohort is key to this feature: we carefully balance national and sector representation to enable broad debate through the programme, to maximise your learning from classmates.

 Our teaching methods vary depending on the course and lecturer, but all are focused on encouraging interaction and contribution, using current and relevant cases, and involving external practitioners where possible.
-You will be allocated a study group twice during the year, which encourages peer-to-peer learning and support.
+You will be allocated a study group three times during the year, which encourages peer-to-peer learning and support.
 Faculty are accessible and engaged with students, and our class size enables lively debate and interactions, always with a diverse and global angle.

-You can choose to do an internship during the final Summer term, between July and August.
+You can choose to do an internship during the final Summer Term, between July and August.
 We support students to pursue internships options, and many arise as continuations of the Global Consulting Project.

 Team projects with companies